Skip to content

 SESB 6169 -- AN ACT Relating to discriminatory provisions in the governing documents of homeowners' associations (signed March 15, 2006)

 Shortly after the Seattle Civil Rights & Labor History Project published the initial version of our database of racial restrictive covenants in 2005, State Senator Jeanne Kohl-Welles introduced and the legislature passed a law urging homeowners associations to expunge racist restrictions.
 This followed a sequence of publicity.
 First the Seattle Times picked up the story (“Homeowners find records still hold blot of racism” by Lornet Turnbull, June 3, 2005).
-Her article focused in particular on Innis Arden, an area governed by a neighborhood association, where for years some residents had sought unsuccessfully to remove racist language from the by-laws.
-The Times followed wih an editorial asking the state legislature to “authorize the courts to expunge racial covenants from all properties covered by homeowner associations.” (“An ugly stain of racism exposed”, June 6, 2005)
+Her article focused in particular on our reseach on the neighborhood of Innis Arden, an area governed by a Homeowners Association (HOA), where racist restrictions remained in the HOA bylaws because an insufficient number of residents were willing to take the necessary steps to remove them.
+The Seattle Times followed wih an editorial asking the state legislature to “authorize the courts to expunge racial covenants from all properties covered by homeowner associations.” (“An ugly stain of racism exposed”, June 6, 2005)

 In early 2006, State Senator Jeanne Kohl-Welles introduced and the legislature passed SESB 6169 which declared that